 MRSA is methicillin-resistant Staphylococcus aureus, a form of staph infection that can't be treated with the most common antibiotic used for such infections (methicillin).
 Because it doesn't respond to the usual antibiotic, it can be near-impossible to treat.

-After hearing this news, do you wonder what the risks are of getting a MRSA infection after getting a tattoo?
-This dreaded "superbug" is a cause for concern in many situations, from the gym to the medical office.
+This dreaded "superbug" is a cause for concern in many situations and can be transferred anywhere from the gym to the medical office.

 Your first responsibility as a patron of any tattoo or piercing establishment is full disclosure of any illness or medical conditions, as well as any medications you're currently taking.
 Don't leave something out just because you don't think it should affect getting tattooed or pierced, and do not avoid being honest with your artist because you think they might deny you.
 It's not worth losing your life, or risking other peoples' for a tattoo or piercing!

-This all being said, it is prudent to recognize that the body art industry is still denigrated by a significant portion of the general population.
-Any connection between a MRSA case and a tattoo or piercing is an opportunity for those people to accuse the trade as a whole, which could lead to them punishing an individual to serve as an example.
-It's a shared risk and a shared responsibility—if everyone does what they should, neither client nor artist should suffer any ill effects.
+This all being said, it's prudent to recognize that the body art industry is still denigrated by a significant portion of the general population, and any connection between an MRSA case and a tattoo or piercing is an opportunity for those people to accuse the trade as a whole, which could lead to them punishing an individual to serve as an example.
+That's not to say the 2007 criminal charges were unfounded, or that the artists followed protocol—but it's essential we're aware that it is a shared risk and a shared responsibility we, both as the artist and the client, take on, and if everyone does what they should, neither parties should suffer any potentially harmful effects.